Alimony: Who Should Pay It and How Much?

-The key to alimony is understanding the term "the standard of living of the marriage."
-It's one of the measures the law uses to determine if you are entitled to alimony and if so, how much.
-The basic idea behind alimony is that when your marriage ends, you both should be able to go on living as you were before the divorce.
-If you make all or most of the money, you would probably have to share that income with your spouse.
+The basic idea behind alimony in divorce is that when your marriage ends, you both should be able to go on living as you were before the divorce.
+If you make all or most of the money, you would probably have to share that income by paying alimony to your spouse.
 If you didn't, your standard of living would rise considerably above the one you enjoyed while married, and your spouse's would drop below it.

 The standard of living of the marriage is really how you live and how much it costs to live that way.
 For some people, the standard of living involves big homes, expensive cars and lavish vacations.
 For others, it involves a modest house, a practical car and trips to the shore.
 It's different for every family, but it is basically defined by how much money you had to spend while you were married, and how you spent it.

 If you are a non-wage earning spouse as many stay-at-home parents are, or if you earn less than your spouse, you need to ask whether you could support the standard of living you had while you were married.
 If not, how much would you need to support that lifestyle?
-If the answer is $4,000 per month, you may be entitled to that much in alimony.
+If the answer is $4,000 per month, you may be entitled to that much in alimony payments.

 Two important factors come into play.
-The law obligates you to support yourself to the extent that you reasonably can, taking into account the need to care for children, your health, education, work experience, etc., and alimony is based not just on your need but also on your spouse's ability to pay what you need and meet his or her own needs.
+The law obligates you to support yourself to the extent that you reasonably can, taking into account the need to care for children, your health, education, work experience, etc., and alimony payments are based not just on your need but also on your spouse's ability to pay what you need and meet his or her own needs.

 Remember, the idea is to have both spouses maintain the standard of living of the marriage or share equally in the decline in the standard of living.
 In most divorces, neither spouse maintains the same standard of living they had before the divorce.
 It costs more to run two households than one.
 Unless there is an increase in income after the divorce, both spouses will be worse off than they were before.